Newsletter Subscribe

 Mung bean sprouts, Garlic cloves, Fish sauce, Soy sauce, Sesame seed oil, Sesame seeds, Brown sugar.

+Most Korean and Chinese supermarkets should have Mung bean sprouts in stock.
+Choose fresh Mung bean sprouts.
+Making this banchan at home is easy and should be done within one or two days of purchasing it.
 Chop the garlic cloves finely.
-Fish sauce adds a lovely taste and is offset with the brown sugar, creating an umami marinade.
+Fish sauce adds a lovely taste and is offset by the brown sugar, creating an umami marinade.
 Sesame seed oil adds nuttiness, while soy sauce adds a slight tangy taste.
 Sesame seeds add a slight crunch.

+Remove the blanched mung bean sprouts and rinse them in cold running water.
+This step preserves the sprouts’ flavour and maintains their crunchy texture.
 Transfer the mung bean sprouts into a large bowl, add the marinade sauce, and thoroughly mix everything.
 The nutty and sweet aroma will rise and coat the sprouts with tasty flavours.
 Sprinkle sesame seeds and serve.

-This Korean side dish can be served with many Korean dishes, like bibimbap, Kimbap, Bulgogi, Galbi, Kimchi stew (jjigae), Japchae, or Korean fried chicken.
+Kong namul can be served with many Korean dishes, like bibimbap, Kimbap, Bulgogi, Galbi, Kimchi stew (jjigae), Japchae, or Korean fried chicken.
 Some people even use banchan as a topping for Korean noodles.
 The Kong Namul perfectly balances the flavours of the main Korean dishes.